Skip to content

 • How to apply for an SRC grant /

-SRC Club Grant Funding is intended to support clubs and societies as they strive to foster community through student-driven events and resources.
+SRC Club Grant Funding supports clubs and societies in building community through student-led activities and resources.

 In this section